 In the early 60s Quijano started his own record company.
 Being an amateur Jai-Alai player, he called the company Cesta Records (a Cesta is a basket used in the game) and recorded The Fiddler On The Roof Goes Latin.

-Two notable albums by the Cesta All-Stars titled Live Jam Session (the 1960s), and Salsa Festival (the 1970s) was a 1967 recording of the Alegre All-Stars under the direction of Charlie Palmieri made while Santiago was working as a staff producer at Musicor; Santiago couldn’t afford to release the material so he sold the tapes to Quijano.
+Two notable albums by the Cesta All-Stars titled Live Jam Session (the 1960s), and Salsa Festival (the 1970s) was actually a 1967 recording of the Alegre All-Stars under the direction of Charlie Palmieri made while Santiago was working as a staff producer at Musicor.
+Al Santiago (founder of the Alegre All-Stars) couldn’t afford to release the material so he sold the tapes to Quijano.

 Quijano has the distinction of being the first artist to record a composition by the great Puerto Rican composer, Tite Curet Alonso titled Efectivamente.